lilients/openImpact/README.md

 # Open Impact Vizualizer Plugin

 This plugin adds impact information to to the article page.
-It implements ImpactViz ([Github](https://github.com/tibhannover/rosi-prototype) in [Open Journal Systems](https://pkp.sfu.ca/ojs/).
+It implements ImpactViz ([Github](https://github.com/tibhannover/rosi-prototype)).

 ## Features

-Available indicators are: tba
+* Available indicators are: tba

-New indicators can be added.
+* New indicators can be added.

-The selection of indicators that will be displayed can be customized.
+* The selection of indicators that will be displayed can be customized.

 ## License

-This plugin is licensed under the GNU General Public License v2.
+This plugin is licensed under the GNU General Public License v3.
 See the file LICENSE for the complete terms of this license.

 ## System Requirements

-This plugin is compatible with OJS 3.x version and OMP 3.x version.
+This plugin is compatible with OJS 3.1 version and OMP 3.1 version.

 ## Installation